dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ### Simple, graphical representation

 A visual programming environment (VPE) facilitates participants to directly re-configure the rules governing their data: this is highly desirable in DECODE, where such code must be transparent and understandable.
-The event-based BLOCKS graphical metaphor seems the most desirable for the sort of processing in DECODE: it involves letting participants manipulate a series of graphical elements (blocks) that snap onto one another and that execute sequential programs.
+The event-based blocks graphical metaphor seems the most desirable for the sort of processing in DECODE: it involves letting participants manipulate a series of graphical elements (blocks) that snap onto one another and that execute sequential programs.

-This would mean that someone taking part in a DECODE pilot has the freedom to configure how a DECODE node is operating: change the way data is displayed, enable external services to access the data or remotely operate parts of the DECODE network.

 ### Test environment

 A reliable test environment is a fundamental component for a language deployed in mission critical situations, but also for a language dealing with the distribution of its computation and wide adoption by communities of developers in different fields.
 Languages that improve the developer's experience when writing and testing code directly impact the quality of the code produced.

-For DECODE's language implementation is necessary to have a testing environment designed into it and from the start to facilitate its growth at the same pace of the language itself.
+For DECODE's language implementation it is necessary to have a testing environment designed into it and from the start to facilitate its growth at the same pace of the language itself.
 Also a more advanced framework for testing that goes beyond the simple usage of asserts is desirable: while being very ambitious, the implementation of solid proof of termination mechanisms that are internal to the language should be contemplated on the long term.

 ### First class data